For Marianne, sculpting is drawing in three dimensions.

 May brought the release of Expectation, embodying the excitement and uncertainty of the future life of many young expectant women.

-Celebration, a sculpture of a couple very close to celebrating their 50th wedding anniversary, was unveiled in October of 2013, about a year to the day of her meeting the subjects.
+Celebration, a commissioned sculpture of a couple very close to celebrating their 50th wedding anniversary, was unveiled in October of 2013, about a year to the day of her meeting the subjects.
 What a wonderful experience she enjoyed — telephone communication after their purchase of Ruben's Muse, and after working out terms and a price for the commission, traveling to Seattle for photographing and measuring.
 The ensuing clay completed and approved via emailed photographs, Brian made a huge mold, and Marianne completed and dressed the first wax of the piece successfully.
 Off it went to Madd Casting in Colorado, and within a few months, the piece was completed, arms and legs (and heads) welded back, flaws repaired, sandblasted and patinaed.

 Having continued to sculpt clays from life during most of the years of William's illness, Marianne chose one to cast and The Notebook was finished in fall of 2015.
 The model was a beautiful young dancer of Ukrainian heritage, whose parents fled the Russian repression of the Jews in the Ukraine in the early nineties.
 Nina grew up in Brooklyn and was a professional ballet dancer until enrolling in St. John’s College.